Description

 Instructions

-- Preheat oven to 350°F and line a large baking sheet with parchment paper/foil.
-Place butternut squash chunks on sheet and toss with olive oil and a few pinches of salt.
-Roast squash until crispy, about 1 hour.
+- Preheat the oven to 350°F and line a large baking sheet with parchment paper/foil.
+Place the butternut squash chunks on the baking sheet and toss with olive oil and a few pinches of salt.
+Roast squash until tender and lightly crisp, about 1 hour.

-- In a large dutch oven or stock pot, melt butter over medium-low heat and sauté garlic and onion.
-Stir and let sauté until onions become translucent in color.
+- In a large dutch oven or stock pot, melt butter over medium-low heat and sauté garlic and onion until onions become translucent in color.

-- Add in roasted squash chunks, broth, heavy cream, spices, and increase heat to medium-high.
-Stir to combine and then use immersion blender to blend soup together until completely smooth.
-If using a traditional blender, let soup cool, then work in batches to blend in blender.
-Making sure to leave room for steam vent.
-Taste soup and add more salt, if needed.
+- Add in the roasted squash chunks, broth, heavy cream, and spices, and stir to combine- then increase the heat to medium-high.
+Then use an immersion blender to blend the soup until completely smooth.
+Alternatively, you can use a traditional high-speed blender: transfer soup contents into the blender and blend until completely smooth, making sure to leave room for the steam to vent.
+Allow the blended soup to simmer for 5-10 minutes then remove from heat.
+Afterward, taste the soup and add more salt, if needed.

-- Pour/ladle soup into bowls and add toppings, if desired.
+- Pour/ladle soup into bowls and garnish with a drizzle of heavy cream and fresh ground black pepper, if desired.
+Enjoy!